MODARTT ORGANTEQ - User Manual

 Flue stops are mainly made of cylindrical resonator:

-• flute or wide diamater: these pipes produce a soft sound with a pronounced fundamental and less harmonics
+• flute or wide diameter: these pipes produce a soft sound with a pronounced fundamental and less harmonics

 • principal or medium diameter: the sound is balanced